stephansturges/Tator/readme.md

 ## Credits
 Built on top of [YBAT](https://github.com/drainingsun/ybat), [OpenAI CLIP](https://github.com/openai/CLIP), and Meta’s [SAM](https://github.com/facebookresearch/segment-anything).
 Novel code is released under the MIT License (see below).
 GIF assets in this README showcase the Auto Class workflows.

+## 2025-12-25 – DINOv3 MLP Benchmarks + Soft Targets
+- Benchmarked **DINOv3 + MLP** heads (small/base/large) with and without **label smoothing** and logged results to the comparison tables.
+- Added a concise methodology (`classifier_testing_methodology.md`) so future classifier runs are evaluated on the same split + metrics.
+- Updated the Train CLIP section with a quick summary table and the precision/recall tradeoffs from soft targets.

 ## 2025-12-20 – DINOv3 Heads + CLIP Model Management
 - Added **DINOv3 encoder support** for classifier heads (image-only alternative to CLIP).
 DINOv3 heads require `.meta.pkl` so the encoder model is known.